dotnet/AspNetCore.Docs/aspnet/migration/webapi.rst

 .. image:: webapi/_static/add-web-project.png

-Next, choose the ASP.NET 5 Web API project template.
+Next, choose the ASP.NET Core 1.0 Web API project template.
 We will migrate the *ProductsApp* contents to this new project.

 .. image:: webapi/_static/aspnet-5-webapi.png